 The Hamptons’ iconic beaches have starred in several decade’s worth of films and TV shows.
 Accordingly, many of the beaches in this Hamptons travel guide require beach permits.
 Be sure to check with your hotel or buy a beach pass if you are planning to park.

 - Georgica Beach – A gorgeous, steep, walking beach with rough waves and great views of the best East Hampton real estate.
 The public road to Georgica Beach crosses some of the area’s most beautiful homes, and historical waterfront mansions can be seen from the surf.
 Walk with your feet in the water at sunset and marvel at the beautiful architecture.

 - East Hampton Main Beach – Main Beach in East Hampton is a white sand beach with lifeguards, a public restroom, and a snack bar, however, no alcoholic beverages are allowed in any public spaces or on the beach itself.

-- Two Mile Hollow Beach – Two Mile Hollow Beach is slightly more secluded beach in East Hampton, with seasonal lifeguards on duty during daytime hours.
+- Two Mile Hollow Beach – Two Mile Hollow Beach is a slightly more secluded beach in East Hampton, with seasonal lifeguards on duty during daytime hours.
 A great beach for safe swimming and picnicking.
 No watercraft is allowed in designated swimming areas.

 - Cooper’s Beach in Southampton – Cooper’s Beach is very similar to Main Beach in East Hampton in terms of waves and walkability.
 Snacks, chairs, and umbrella rentals available.
 Be advised day parking is very expensive (~$50) without a seasonal beach pass.